Child Brain Injury Compensation Claims

 There are other forms of funding available for children who do not qualify for Legal Aid Agency funding that include No Win, No Fee agreements.

-Please speak to our solicitors about this for more information.
+Please speak to our child brain injury solicitors about this for more information.

 How much compensation can you get for a brain injury to a child?